 Real Estate Investors are Back!
-Will They Save the Market?11 months ago
+Will They Save the Market?2 years ago

 A new survey by Move, Inc. found that investors coming back to the real estate market in droves.
 In March of 2009 the survey found that only 5.6% of buyers were planning on purchasing a home as an investment and in March 2010 that number has climbed to over 17%, more than 3 times the amount last year!

 Many blame investors for the current issues facing the real estate market, could it be the same people that got us into this mess will get us out of it?
 Well it’s probably not the same people because the “investors” that got us into this mess have mostly lost all their money and have short sales and foreclosures on their credit.
 The investors that are buying real estate now are what I call the “smart money”.